kristinemlarson/gnssrefl/README.md

 <CODE>make_json_input p101 41.692 -111.236 2016.1</CODE>

-If you happen to have the Cartesian coordinates (in meters), you can set -xyz True and input those instead of lat, long, and height.
+If you happen to have the Cartesian coordinates (in meters), you can set <code>-xyz True</code> and input those instead of lat, long, and height.

 It will use defaults for other parameters if you do not provide them.
 Those defaults